Health Wellbeing

 4. Improves Cardiovascular Health:

 BFRT has been shown to affect the cardiovascular system positively.
-The increased blood pressure during restricted flow training can improve vascular function and cardiovascular health.
+The increased blood pressure during restricted flow training can improve vascular function and cardiovascular Physical Health .

 4. Facilitates Training for Special Populations: